ecomfe/echarts-liquidfill/README.md

 npm will warn you that you have to install peer dependencies by yourself:

 ```
-npm WARN echarts-liquidfill@2.0.4 requires a peer of echarts@^4.2.1 but none is installed.
+npm WARN echarts-liquidfill@2.0.6 requires a peer of echarts@^4.8.0 but none is installed.
 You must install peer dependencies yourself.
-npm WARN echarts-liquidfill@2.0.4 requires a peer of zrender@^4.0.7 but none is installed.
+npm WARN echarts-liquidfill@2.0.6 requires a peer of zrender@^4.3.1 but none is installed.
 You must install peer dependencies yourself.
 ```

-Note that the version number may change in your case.
-Install will the version it shows.
+**Note that the version numbers may not be exactly the same with the above message.
+Use the version numbers in the warning or refer to package.json for echarts and zrender version numbers.**

 ```
-npm i echarts@^4.2.1 zrender@^4.0.7
+npm i echarts@^4.8.0 zrender@^4.3.1
 ```

+Remember to install echarts and zrender manually with the above command.

 ## Download echarts-liquidfill from GitHub

 You may download the lastest ECharts files on [ECharts official site](http://echarts.baidu.com/download.html) and download this plugin in [dist directory](https://github.com/ecomfe/echarts-liquidfill/tree/master/dist).

-Note that if you need tooltip for Liquid Fill Chart, you need the complete ECharts version.
-Otherwise, simple version will do.
+**Note that if you need tooltip for Liquid Fill Chart, you need the complete ECharts version.
+Otherwise, the simple version will be competent.**

-## Notes
+## Important Notes

 ### Omitted `normal`